 Caregiver Choices is a resource for all those who find themselves in the role of caregiver for someone who has been diagnosed with lung cancer.
 We hope that this book will help you support your loved one with lung cancer and take care of yourself throughout your journey together.

 A life-changing illness brings much more than the symptoms of a disease.
-Challenges and potential opportunities arise as well.
+Challenges and potential opportunities arise, as well.
 New perspectives, values, and inspiration can emerge if they are welcomed and fostered.
-For example, an unexpected illness and a stroke of inspiration gave rise to the Caring Ambassadors Program.
+For example, unexpected illness and a stroke of inspiration gave rise to the Caring Ambassadors Program.

 One of the most meaningful results of Ken’s inspiration was the creation of Lung Cancer Choices, a patient-focused book that provides information about lung cancer to help people make decisions about their treatment for lung cancer treatment.
-Lung Cancer Choices is free to download from the Caring Ambassadors Lung Cancer Program website.
 We are proud of Lung Cancer Choices and hope that both you and the person you’re caring for will find it helpful.

 This booklet, Caregiver Choices, is a companion to Lung Cancer Choices.
 It focuses on you, the caregiver, and all you might face during your experiences.
 We hope this will not only help you be the best caregiver you can be but that it will also help you take care of yourself during this journey.